How To Bill Therapy Code 90837: The Do's and Don'ts of Filing Insurance Claims

 • 90837 - 60 minutes

-Let’s talk more about how to use CPT 90837 correctly so you can get the maximum reimbursement and avoid any scrutiny or denial of claims.
+Let’s talk more about how to use CPT 90837 so you can get the maximum reimbursement and avoid any scrutiny or denial of claims.

 When Can Therapists Use CPT Code 90837?

 You can use code 90837 any time you have an individual therapy session that lasts one hour or comes close to it.
-Although it is technically used for billing one hour, any session that lasts for 53 minutes or more would fall under this code.
+Although it is used for billing one hour, any session that lasts for 53 minutes or more would fall under this code.

 Who Can Use 90837?